 - 32. There has been broad support across the board for a bolder approach to road safety and a clear appetite for substantial change.
 Overall, officials have received positive feedback on the direction of a new strategy and a Vision Zero type of approach. - 33.
 Local government stakeholders want strong leadership from central government to promote safety and for the new strategy to adopt measurable and meaningful road safety targets.
 There is widespread recognition that speed is a key road safety issue and general support for streamlining the process of speed limit setting.
 Improving the safety of children, cyclists and pedestrians and encouraging greater access, walking and cycling is also a common theme. - 34.
 Other stakeholders have told us that investment to match the level of ambition in the strategy will be key.
 They also stressed that sustained focus on the full range of interventions that are proven domestically and internationally (e.g. infrastructure planning design and safety treatments, speed and vehicle standards as well as driver behaviour) will be needed. - 35.
-Our engagement with Māori groups has highlighted the issues facing rural and remote communities, the distance Māori will regularly travel to return to their marae, the challenges around driver licencing, and the issues where high-speed roads divide a marae and their urupa.

-- 36. Members of the public have also urged the Government to take additional action to make the road network safer for all road users.
-There has been a high volume of correspondence reporting unsafe road use, as well as the impacts of high speeds on communities. - 37.
+Members of the public have also urged the Government to take additional action to make the road network safer for all road users.
+There has been a high volume of correspondence reporting unsafe road use, as well as the impacts of high speeds on communities. - 36.
 Alongside this, some stakeholders have emphasised that stronger action on road safety should not come at the cost of an efficient road transport system that supports a growing economy.